amanzi/amanzi/spack/README.md

 ```
 This will update the file: ${HOME}/.spack/<system>/compilers.yaml

-The <system> could be for instance a supercomputer (NERSC), local cluster or
+The <system> could be for instance a supercomputer (NERSC), local cluster or your desktop/laptop.
-your desktop/laptop.

-If you are on a system using modules, first load the compiler module and then the spack command, for instance
+If you are on a system using modules, first load the compiler module and then the spack command, for instance:
 ```
 module load gcc/XXX
 spack compiler find